Chincha Alta

-Chincha Alta is a Peruvian city located in the Ica Region.
+Chincha Alta, also known as simply Chincha, is a city located in the Ica Region of Peru.
 A major port at the mouth of the Chincha River, it is the capital of Chincha Province.
+The city has a population of about 233,000, making it the 17th largest city in Peru.

 Geography

 The City of Chincha Alta is located 200 kilometers south of Lima, in the Chincha Province of the Ica Region of Peru.
 The city covers an area of 2988 km2 and has a population of 56,085.

 History

 Pre-Chincha era

 The first inhabitants of the area arrived at the beginning of the ninth century.
 These people are known as the "Pre-Chincha".
 The historian Luis Cánepa Pachas puts the date of the arrival of the Pre-Chincha at sometime in the tenth century.
 The rudimentary Pre-Chincha culture was centered on fishing and shell gathering.
 The origin of the Pre-Chincha people is still uncertain.

-Chincha era
+Chincha culture

 In the eleventh century, a more advanced and warlike people known as the Chincha arrived in the coastal area.
 The Chincha had developed systems of architecture, agriculture and irrigation.
 The Chincha came to dominate the original inhabitants of the area.
 Some aspects of the original Pre-Chincha culture were absorbed by the newcomers.
 The word Chincha is derived from "Chinchay" or "Chinchas" or "Cinca" which means "ocelot" in Chincha Quechua.
 The Chincha worshiped an ocelot god, and believed themselves to be descended from ocelots, who gave them their warlike and dominating tendencies.
 The Chincha fertilized their fields with dead birds and guano, and this knowledge was passed on to later peoples.
 The Chincha learned seafaring skills from the Pre-Chincha, and may have traveled as far as Central America by boat.